 And, then, there are the models associated with sustainability such as biomimicry, triple bottom line, sustainable development goals and others..
 And now: CE.
 In fact, Stahel’s Performance Economy – his primary focus – can be applied universally to social economies delivering education, healthcare, food, shelter, clothing, transportation and the other goods and services that society needs.

-Since we help students see the economy as a network of conversations, we use the CE along with the work of macro-marketers.
+Since we help students see the economy as a nexus of conversations, we use the CE along with the work of macro-marketers.
 As an example, Elinor Ostrom and her Polycentric Governance and “trust and reciprocity” helps students see the central importance of markets as a series of conversations.
 Beyond the goods and services, the macro-market is about creating new information networks making promises for creating and serving new markets and relationships.

 Imagination – creating new systems